We recently asked 18 custom home builders and remodelers to help us settle a debate by answering the following question:

 Maybe you care a more about working with friendly clients and less about how interesting the project is.
 If that’s the case, your client’s personality should outweigh the project in terms of qualification.

-To make this process super simple, we’ve created a free and easy-to-use calculator to help you quickly answer each qualifying question and decide how important each one is for your business.
+To make this process super simple, we’ve created a free and easy-to-use construction calculator to help you quickly answer each qualifying question and decide how important each one is for your business.
 Based on your answers, the calculator will return a score and tell you if the potential project meets your qualification requirements or not.

 To access this free project qualification calculator, just fill out the form below and we'll send it right over.